kAgent: An execution-guided crash resolution agent for the Linux kernel: Results

-Many plausible solutions can resolve a kernel crash, so predicting a patch equivalent to a developer's is challenging.
-However, a generated edit may resolve the kernel crash while compromising functionality.
-Thus, we manually analyze the patches for $79$ bugs in one run of Gemini 2.5-pro on the SCS (with execution) to understand the utility of the \agent patches compared to the ground-truth fix patches for them.
+\textbf{Setup.} Many plausible solutions can resolve a kernel crash, so predicting a patch equivalent to a developer's is challenging.
+However, a generated patch may resolve the crash while compromising functionality.
+Thus, we manually analyze the patches for $79$ bugs in one run of Gemini 2.5-pro on the SCS (with execution) to measure the utility of the \agent patches compared to the ground-truth patches.

-Table \ref{tab:utility} shows the utility results.
-We find that the patches fall into the following three categories. $(1)$ We consider patches as \textit{plausible} if they are semantically equivalent to the developer patch. $26$ out of $79$ \agent patches are plausible. $(2)$ We consider a patch as \textit{helpful} if it targets the root cause correctly, but is not perfectly equivalent. $12$ \agent patches are helpful. $(3)$ An incorrect patch resolves the crash but in the process modifies (or \emph{amputates}) functionality. $41$ \agent patches are incorrect, raising an interesting open research question of how to enable agents to verify that intended functionality is preserved after a crash is mitigated, in the absence of a practice of fine-grained unit tests in the kernel.
+\textbf{Results.} We find that patches fall into three categories. $(1)$ We consider patches as \textit{plausible} if they are semantically equivalent to the developer patch. $26$ out of $79$ \agent patches are plausible (32.91\%). $(2)$ We consider a patch as \textit{helpful} if it targets the root cause correctly, but is not perfectly equivalent. $12$ \agent patches are helpful (15.18\%). $(3)$ An \textit{incorrect} patch resolves the crash but in the process modifies (or \emph{amputates}) functionality. $41$ \agent patches are incorrect (51.89\%), raising an interesting open research question-``how can agents verify that \textbf{\textit{intended functionality is preserved}}, after a crash is mitigated?''--especially relevant for codebases with low test coverage (like Linux).
 We show examples of these categories in \Cref{sec:cases}.